Risk Assessments

 The April 2025 Sea of Marmara earthquake served as a reminder that Istanbul’s earthquake risk is not hypothetical.
 A major seismic event would have catastrophic consequences for parts of the city.
 Emergency response planning for a corporate visit should include building evacuation routes and, where possible, accommodation in post-1999 construction.

 Our assessments flag seismic risk for specific venues where data is available and include basic emergency protocols for seismic events.
+A risk assessment is the first step.
+See our Istanbul city security briefing for the operating picture, and our executive protection service for deployment options.

 Assessment Components